Updated June 2, 2026

 The phrase "AI ghostwriting" gets applied to a wide range of things, most of which involve prompting a general-purpose language model to write something in a vague approximation of someone's style.
 That is not the same as executive AI ghostwriting built on a genuine voice model.
 The difference in output quality — and in the authenticity test that ultimately matters, which is whether the executive recognizes the draft as their own thinking — is enormous.

 Genuine AI ghostwriting for executives starts with a substantial investment in voice capture.
 Before a single article is drafted, the system needs enough examples of the executive's natural communication to build a reliable model.
-This typically means two to four weeks of input collection: recorded conversations about the executive's domain, transcripts of presentations and interviews they have given, samples of their written communication where their voice comes through clearly, and structured sessions where a Context Engineer draws out the executive's reasoning on key topics.
+In practice this means collecting a range of inputs: recorded conversations about the executive's domain, transcripts of presentations and interviews they have given, samples of their written communication where their voice comes through clearly, and structured sessions that draw out the executive's reasoning on key topics.

 The Voice Model: Training the System on Real Executive Language